loicdescotte/loicdescotte.github.io/_posts/2022-09-29-type-classes-in-scala-3.md

 ## More powerful functions

-Finally, we can write methods that require a type with some given instances to work make operations using the augmented capabilities of this type :
+Finally, we can write methods that require a type with some given instances to work, so we can make operations using the augmented capabilities of this type :

 ```scala
 def addAll[A: Addable](l: List[A]) = l.reduceLeft(_.add(_))